DTJF/libpruio/src/doc/_2_preparation.md

 execute example \ref sSecExaSos type `pruio_sos`.

 \note Some of the examples need custom wiring on the headers.
 Ie.
-      `pruio_performance` does nothing without the related wiring, so mind the wiring descriptions in chapter \ref ChaExamples.
+      `pruio_performance` does nothing but hangs endless (waiting for a certain input) without the related wiring, so mind the wiring descriptions in chapter \ref ChaExamples.

 The -lkm package provides enhanced pinmuxing and PWM features.
 It's mandatory to get all PWM outputs working on kernel 4.x, and recommended